ice-lab/icestore/README.md

 Let's build a simple todo app from scatch using `icestore` which includes following steps:

-* Define a store config (a plain javascript object) which consists of function properties (correspond to the action) and other properties (correspond to state).
+* Define a store config (a plain Javascript object) which consists of function properties (correspond to the action) and other properties (correspond to state).

 ```javascript
 // src/stores/todos.js